jayhorn/jayhorn/README.md

-Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) do not necessarily reflect the views of AFRL, NSF or the Swedish Research Council.
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) do not necessarily reflect the views of AFRL, DARPA, NSF or the Swedish Research Council.